gtyrovolas/ml-prac/README.md

 Practical 2 is a study of comparing a Naive Bayes Classifier with Logistic Regression on the sklearn iris dataset.

 Practical 3 implements a convolutional neural network in keras to identify digits on the MNIST dataset.
+It identifies digits with a 98% accuracy.